liujianyu2022/gin_im/readme.md

 They will be installed at 'GOPATH', you can run 'go env GOPATH' to get the 'GOPATH'

+7. swag init
+Update swagger document when you update your code

 ### debug
 launch.json
 ```json